SlicerMorph/W_2020/Lab07_Auto3dgm/README.md

 You can select either **visualize phase 1 alignment** or **visualize phase 2 alignment**.
 The aligned shapes will be shown in a pop-up browser window shown below.

-:bangbang: Very Important :bangbang: make sure you click on after you finish the visualization.
+:bangbang: Very Important :bangbang: make sure you click on **Start mesh visualization viewer** button after you finish the visualization.

 **For Mac users:**